 Before the procedure, your provider may use a small amount of local anesthetic to numb the area.
 He or she will then insert the needle and remove a sample of cells.

 The whole procedure only takes a few minutes.

 Fine needle aspiration is accurate when done by an experienced provider and read by an experienced cytopathologist (a physician who specializes in checking cells under a microscope).

-The procedure is less uncomfortable than a core needle biopsy and the chance of infection or bruising is very small.
+The procedure is less invasive than a core needle biopsy and the chance of infection or bruising is very small.

-If the lump was not thought to be cancer before the fine needle aspiration, a benign (not cancer) test result means you will likely not need a surgical biopsy.
+If the lump was not thought to be cancer before the fine needle aspiration and the test result is benign (not cancer), you will not likely need a surgical biopsy.